10Weather Forecast: Scattered storms redevelop

 Scattered showers and storms will mainly be east of I-75 late this afternoon into this evening and then quickly dissipate by sunset.
 Skies will be partly cloudy overnight with a few coastal showers and storms developing toward dawn.

 Drier air will arrive with a new ridge of high pressure later this week.
-The chance of rain for the rest of the week will be between 20-30% with high temperatures in the low 90s.
+The chance of rain for the rest of the week will be between 20-30 percent with high temperatures in the low 90s.

 Have a great Monday!